0xflux/0xflux.github.io/implant/rdll.md

 The implant primarily is prepared to be a reflective DLL which means it can load itself when a thread is spawned over its reflective entry.

 Currently, the reflective entrypoint is the export `Load`, meaning the PE must be mapped into memory, and then a thread runs over `Load`.
-The `Load` export is fully position independent and does not rely on the standard library, meaning nothing needs to be set up specially for it to work.
+The `Load` export is fully 'context' independent and does not rely on the standard library, meaning nothing needs to be set up specially for it to work.

 The loader packs the Wyrm post exploitation payload into an encrypted region of memory which when compiled, is placed into the **.text**